 This program includes a three-credit fall semester course that culminates in a two-week excursion to Chile during the January intersession.

-Students learned about Chilean history, politics, laws, social situations and education, especially as it relates to the deaf community.
-Students also acquired basic skills in both written Spanish and Chilean Sign Language.
+Students will learn about Chilean history, politics, laws, social situations and education, especially as it relates to the deaf community.
+Students also will acquire basic skills in both written Spanish and Chilean Sign Language.

 This program provides deaf and hard-of-hearing students the opportunity to learn about the unique historical, geographical, economic, social and political conditions in Costa Rica as well as about factors that shape the relationship between Costa Rica and its deaf community.
 This overseas program is made up of two, three-credit semester courses and the overseas trip.

-RIT/NTID students interacted with the Costa Rican deaf community in San Jose and learned about the history of Costa Rica.
-They visited and met students and faculty at schools for the deaf and members of associations of the deaf; engaged in discussions with Costa Rican community leaders about various issues; and learned about biodiversity in Costa Rica by visiting a rain forest, cloud forest, beaches, waterfalls and national parks.
-Students were fully immersed in the language and cultural practices of Costa Rica.
+RIT/NTID students iwill interact with the Costa Rican deaf community in San Jose and learn about the history of Costa Rica.
+They will visit and meet students and faculty at schools for the deaf and members of associations of the deaf; engage in discussions with Costa Rican community leaders about various issues; and learn about biodiversity in Costa Rica by visiting a rain forest, cloud forest, beaches, waterfalls and national parks.
+Students will be fully immersed in the language and cultural practices of Costa Rica.